adept/typeql/README.md

 # TypeQL

-TypeQL is a type-safe library for SQL-like querying of Haskell data structures.
+TypeQL is a library for SQL-like querying of Haskell data structures.

 ## Overview

-TypeQL leverages Haskell's strong type system and Generic programming to let you query your data structures with familiar SQL-like syntax:
+TypeQL leverages Haskell's type system and Generic typeclass to let you query your data structures with familiar SQL-like syntax:

 ```haskell
 -- Find all transactions from January with "invoice" tag